 How much money should you save each month?
 The simple answer is, as much as you can.
 Everyone makes a different amount each month.
 They also have different monthly financial obligations.
 It is important to realize that one dollar amount is not going to work for everyone.
-Here are some basic guidelines you should follow when determining how much you should save each month.
+However, there are some basic guidelines you can follow when determining how much you should save each month.

-The standard that many experts set is at least 10 percent of your income.
-This is a good starting point.
-It is an easy way to start because it is a set amount of money each month.
-It should not be that difficult to save 10 percent of your income, but you may want to increase this amount over time.
-Eventually, you can work up to 20 or even 30 percent to increase your savings and plan for your future.
+The standard that many experts set is to save at least 10% of your income.
+This is a good starting point, and easy to manage because it is a set amount of money each month.
+It might be a challenge to stick with it, but it's one many people can manage and increase over time.
+Eventually, you can work up to 20% or even 30% to increase your savings and plan for your future.

 Beyond Retirement Savings

-It is important that you are saving in addition to the money you are putting in your retirement savings account.
-If you do not, you will never save up money for an emergency fund or for a down payment on your home.
-Additionally, if you want to retire early, you will need to have savings that you can live on that is separate from your retirement accounts, which you cannot begin accessing without a penalty until you are 59½ years old.
-It is important that you make saving a priority for both retirement and other goals.
+It is important that you are saving on top of the money you are putting in your retirement savings account.
+If you do not, you will never save up money for an emergency fund or a downpayment on your home.
+Additionally, if you want to retire early, you will need to have savings that you can live on that is separate from your retirement accounts, which you typically cannot begin accessing without a penalty until you are 59-and-a-half years old.
+It is important that you make saving for needs besides retirement a priority.

 Put a Crimp on Your Lifestyle